 A variety of CNS and peripheral nervous system manifestations has been described.
 Burn encephalopathy or burn-induced delirium, often hypoxic and metabolic, has extensively been described in the acute phase of burn injury.
 A retrospective, clinicopathologic study of 139 patients who died following severe burns, reported that 53% of the patients had CNS complications.
 Cerebral infarcts and hemorrhages, metabolic encephalopathies, central pontine myelinolysis, and cerebral trauma were major central nervous system complications in these patients.
 Eighteen percent of the patients had pathologic evidence of cerebral infarcts.
 In almost half of the patients, the infarcts were caused by septic arterial occlusions or other complications of the burn, like disseminated intravascular coagulation and septic shock.
 In only one third of the cases, infarcts were due to atherosclerosis, atrial fibrillation, or other causes prevalent in the general population.
 Intracranial hemorrhages were only one fifth as frequent as infarcts and were due to disseminated intravascular coagulation and thrombocytopenia, caused by bacteremia.

 The risk of ischemic stroke is significantly higher in hospitalized patients with burn injury in comparison to the general population.
-In 1 case control study, 1763 burn injury patients were matched with 176,300 unexposed patients.
-The adjusted hazard ratio of ischemic stroke was significantly increased in burn injury patients versus controls (18).
+In one case control study, 1763 burn injury patients were matched with 176,300 unexposed patients.
+The adjusted hazard ratio of ischemic stroke was significantly increased in burn injury patients versus controls (19).

 A case series noted correlation between severe burn and occurrence of ischemic optic neuropathy.
-Medina and coworkers described 3 patients with severe burns who developed visual loss because of bilateral ischemic optic neuropathy during their hospital stay (29).
+Medina and coworkers described three patients with severe burns who developed visual loss because of bilateral ischemic optic neuropathy during their hospital stay (31).
 These patients needed more than 25 L of crystalloid fluid within 24 hours, had multiple bouts of sepsis, and required extended pressor support.
 The authors postulated that ischemic optic neuropathy possibly developed because of shock, sepsis, and the need for large volume fluid resuscitation.
 Hughes and colleagues reported another patient with posterior ischemic optic neuropathy following burns (18).
 They suggested that a high index of suspicion should be kept if a burn patient develops vision loss.

 Neuromuscular manifestations are important complications in acute stages as well as later in life as major disabling sequelae.
 In acute stages, neurologic findings are often missed.
 Mononeuropathies, mononeuritis multiplex, and polyneuropathies all have been described in burn-injured patients (38).
 Patients with severe burn injuries are likely to develop rhabdomyolysis and subsequent acute kidney injury (24).

 A retrospective study was performed to evaluate neuropathies in patients with burns.
 Nineteen of a total of 800 patients had signs and symptoms of neuropathy, confirmed on neurophysiological testing.
 Most patients with neuropathies were severely burned, with 11 patients (69%) having a total burn surface area of greater than 20%.
 Twenty-eight percent were full thickness burns.
 Mononeuritis multiplex was the most common finding in these patients, occurring in 11 (69%).
-Three patients (19%) had an isolated mononeuropathy, 1 (6%) had a radiculopathy, and 1 had a generalized axonal polyneuropathy.
-The length of hospitalization and severity of the burns were the only 2 factors that correlated with the number of affected nerves (25).
+Three patients (19%) had an isolated mononeuropathy, one (6%) had a radiculopathy, and one had a generalized axonal polyneuropathy.
+The length of hospitalization and severity of the burns were the only two factors that correlated with the number of affected nerves (27).

 Tight dressings can cause compression to superficial nerves, and improper and prolonged positioning can cause excessive stretch of nerves.
 Thus, proper positioning of patients as well as careful monitoring of wound care can mitigate neuromuscular complications.
 Poor positioning at the neck and shoulder leads to excessive stretch of the brachial plexus and places the plexus at risk for injury.
 Also, several bed and intraoperative positions commonly used in the treatment of burn injuries put the patient at risk of developing mononeuropathies or plexopathies.
 In the upper extremity, the ulnar, median, and radial nerves are common sites for development of mononeuropathies.